mindsdb/mindsdb/mindsdb/integrations/handlers/writer_handler/README.md

 ## For the Writer LLM API

-- `prompt_template` - this is the template that is used to generate the prompt
+- `prompt_template` - this is the template that is used to generate the prompt.
+If not provided, the default is `DEFAULT_QA_PROMPT_TEMPLATE` (see settings.py in rag_handler for more details)
 - `writer_api_key` - this is the API key that is used to authenticate with the Writer LLM API
 - `writer_org_id` - this is the organization ID that is used to authenticate with the Writer LLM API
 - `base_url` - this is the base URL that is used to authenticate with the Writer LLM API, optional, if not provided uses org_id and model_id